francoisdevlin/Full-Disclojure/src/episode_002/README.markdown

 	    (assoc :b 2)
 	    (assoc :c 3)))

-As you expect this version returns `{:c 3}`, because the original map isn't modified.
-If you wanted to associate all of the values with the map, you would use the threading macro to rewrite the code appropriately.

 Let's run the same example with transients as see what happens.

 	episode-002=>(let [c (transient {})]